fastasturtle/clion-freeze-parser/readme.md

 ### Output

-- Notifies if there any `cidr`-related stack frames in the EDT stack at all
-- Reports the URLs of the found issues
+- Reports the URLs of the possibly found issues
 - Prints the EDT stack trace, with interesting frames marked with `*`

 ## TODO